**50% of people could achieve a quote of £740.70 per year for their van insurance based on Compare the Market data in November 2020.

 If you’re comparing types of van insurance cover, here’s a breakdown of the main things to look for:

-Commercial van insurance (also known as business van insurance) is for you if you use your van for work in any way – including travel to or from more than one location.
+Commercial van insurance (also known as business van insurance) is for you if you use your van for work in any way – including travel to or from more than one business location.
 There are two main types of commercial van insurance: carriage of own goods (i.e. tools of your trade) and haulage (i.e. goods you’re delivering).

 How can I get cheaper van insurance?